VityaSchel/bunsogs/README.md

   bunsogs-cli --clear-perms rwua --rooms="*" --users 050123456  Remove overrides for user 0501234... on all rooms 789abcdef0123456789abcdef0123456789abcdef0123456789abcdef

 A database will be loaded from current directory, if one exists.
-You can override this by specifying a path to the db.sqlite3 to load in BUNSOGS_DB environment variable.
+You can override this by specifying a path to the directory with db.sqlite3 and key_x25519 files in BUNSOGS_DIR environment variable.
 ```

 Note the difference between `+` and `*`: passing `+` to room means add global moderator which will moderate any rooms on server from now on, passing `*` will add moderator to each existing room sequentially.